AminSRG/congestion-tax-calculator/README.md

 Here are some potential enhancements that could be considered:

+- **Behavior-Driven Development (BDD)**: Introduce BDD practices to the project to better define and understand the behavior of its features from the user's perspective.
+BDD can lead to clearer requirements and more focused testing.

+- **Test-Driven Development (TDD)**: Embrace Test-Driven Development (TDD) as a fundamental practice.
+Write tests before writing the actual code to ensure that the code behaves correctly and satisfies the specified requirements.
+TDD can improve code quality and maintainability.

 - **CQRS Pattern**: Implement the Command Query Responsibility Segregation (CQRS) pattern to separate the command (write) and query (read) responsibilities of the application.

 - **RESTful API**: Create a RESTful API layer to expose the congestion tax calculation functionality, making it accessible via HTTP endpoints.